eagerashwani/100DaysOfCode/README.md

 ```
 - <!DOCTYPE html> means what type of document it is.
 - <!DOCTYPE> declaration is NOT case sensitive.

+- Head Tag : Inside Head tag, we provide information about the metadata, title, linking the script(js file) and style(css file).

+- Body Tag : Inside Body tag, we provide the main content like paragraph, heading etc.

+`Shortcut:`
+- Create blank html file.
+- Write ! and hit tab/enter.
+- VSCode automatically write boiler plate of HTML code for you.

+### Headings are important.

+- <h1> to <h6>
+- <h1> defines the most important heading. <h6> defines the least important heading.

 ## Day 4
 ### Let's start CSS.